Compare car brakes services, get quotes and book a brake repair with our approved garage network

 Your car's brakes are fundamental to driving safely, so it's essential to get your brakes checked as soon as you notice something different or unusual about them.

 A mechanic will be able to check your brakes and tell you what's causing the problem.
 They'll then let you know the type of brake repair you need.
-You can compare and book quotes using our handy brake repair comparison tool and make sure you're getting the best deal.

 Often, if you’re having problems with your brakes, they’ll need replacing entirely.
 Over time, brakes wear naturally, so your car will generally need a brake replacement every 50,000 miles.